flancian/garden/jonathan-the-utopian.md

 [armengolaltayo]: armengolaltayo "Armengolaltayo"
 [push]: push "Push"
 [quote]: quote "Quote"
+[the timeless way of building]: the-timeless-way-of-building "The Timeless Way of Building"
 [a pattern language]: a-pattern-language "A Pattern Language"
+[notes on the synthesis of form]: notes-on-the-synthesis-of-form "Notes on the Synthesis of Form"
 [feedback]: feedback "Feedback"
 [agora plan]: agora-plan "Agora Plan"
 [node]: node "Node"